tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-No being is so important that he can usurp the rights of another. - Captain Jean-Luc Picard
+Any fool can tell the truth, but it requires a man of some sense to know how to lie well. - Samuel Butler

 ### About the project
 Just a fun project to grab a random quote of the day everyday.